The Cause of Snoring

 Poor sleep can also cause conflict between you and your partner because you both are sleeping poorly.
 Save yourself from these horrible side effects of snoring and seek treatment.

-At Smile On Dental Studio in Clayton, our dentist Dr. Chris Hill can provide you with a custom-made oral appliance after a quick visit for a consultation.
+At Smile On Dental Studio in Richmond Heights, MO, our dentist Dr. Chris Hill can provide you with a custom-made oral appliance after a quick visit for a consultation.
 They are comfortable to wear at night and incredibly convenient to bring with you if you need to travel or stay the night somewhere.
 Never snore again with help from our oral appliance therapy.